Site logo

 Once you’ve set aside a sufficient budget to purchase the horse, you must immediately consider the maintenance costs.
 The following is a breakdown of the main horse ownership expenses.

-Horse boarding prices start from $200/month but can be as high as $2,000/month, depending on the boarding plan.
+Horse boarding prices start at $200/month but can reach $2,000/month, depending on the boarding plan.

 You have multiple options.
 But we can broadly categorize the plans as full-board, partial-board, or self-care boarding.
 Full-board plans are the most expensive as the facility is responsible for the horse’s every need, including training.